mukhtar-github/beginners-guide-to-react/README.md

 setInterval(tick, 1000)
 ```

 React doesn't have this problem.
 Let's go ahead and turn this back into JSX.
-Just take away that, take away that, and the closing quotes, and then we'll remove this and comment that out.
+Just take away the opening and closing brackets, and the closing quotes, and then we'll remove this and comment that out.
 Now we're back, and all that we're getting is an update to the values that actually matter for our application, which are the properties for both of these inputs.

 ```javascript
 const rootElement = document.getElementById('root')